INTERMAGNET/wg-www-gins-data-formats/Meeting_2024-11/GINSubcommitteeMeetingMinutes.md

 - [x] Sopron 2023 GWD.A4, Done: SF (with help from BG, CB)
   - To design and implement a Seedlink receiver for the Edinburgh GIN and report on experience using it to receive INTERMAGNET data.

-- [ ] Sopron 2023 GWD.A5, Not started: SF, DC, RL, AL, AG, JM, JR
+- [x] Sopron 2023 GWD.A5, Moved to Definitive Data subcommittee: SF, DC, RL, AL, AG, JM, JR
   - To recommend changes to the BLV file format to support automatic observation instruments.

 - [ ] Sopron 2023 GWD.A6, Not started: David Boteler (with help from SF)
   - To take on renewal of the Memorandum of Understanding with the World Data System.
-  - ACTION: Mail to David, to check on progress
+  - Activity: Request David provide information on progress

 ## Use of MQTT for faster transport of data from observatories

-A full description of this and the following two topics is in https://github.com/INTERMAGNET/wg-www-gins-data-formats/issues/14
+A full description of this and the following two topics (Seedlink and Rsync) is in https://github.com/INTERMAGNET/wg-www-gins-data-formats/issues/14

 ### Report on MQTT transmissions